Ancient Poliochni in Lemnos

 The archaeological site of Ancient Poliochni on Lemnos: The ancient city of Poliochini, 30 km to the east of Lemnos, is thought to be the oldest settlement on Europe.
 Excavations carried out on the island of Lemnos have revealed some amazing facts about the city of Poliochni, which has the distinction of being the oldest Neolithic city in the whole of the Aegean region.

 Archaeologists have found four chronologically different settlements here that were built one on top of the other.
 The oldest of the settlements, built about 4,000 BC, was the Blue Poliochni, which was followed by the Green Poliochni that covered an area of 11,000 square meters.
 The third and fourth settlements were the Red Poliochni and the Yellow Poliochni, the latter thought to have been destroyed in 2100 BC, around the same time as Homer's Troy.
-These names were given by the colours of the houses.
+These names were given by the colors of the houses.

 Even after the destruction of the Yellow Poliochni, the town is supposed to have continued its existence until 1,184 BC when Troy VII was destroyed.
 Other authorities, however, place the destruction of the town around 1,600 BC, during the massive volcanic eruption on the island of Santorini that wreaked widespread havoc in the region.